arjunerasani/appointment-chat-system/ARCHITECTURE.md

 The staff dashboard currently uses a flat 5 second HTTP poll loop to track system state.
 This works fine for small teams but scales linearly, every active staff member adds another database read every 5 seconds regardless of whether anything has changed.

 **In Memory WebSocket Broker**
-The app uses Spring's built-in simple message broker.
+The app uses Spring's built in simple message broker.
 If you ever deploy this behind a load balancer across multiple server instances, messages sent from a user on Server A won't reach a staff member connected to Server B.

 ---